 Gulf Coast gasoline strengthened after Valero Energy Corp.
-(VLO) shut a sulfur recovery unit for maintenance at the Port Arthur refinery in Texas.
+(VLO:US) shut a sulfur recovery unit for maintenance at the Port Arthur refinery in Texas.

 The unit and a tail gas incinerator will undergo planned repairs, Bill Day, a Valero spokesman, said in an e-mailed statement.